jceminer/cn_gpu_miner/README.md

 :heavy_exclamation_mark: Security Alert!
 Some hackers pack a Trojan in a fake JCE release, complete with the doc. :heavy_exclamation_mark: That's usually a small .rar when official JCE are big .zip\
 Download JCE only from this Github page.

-Will be released soon: The GPU version, which still offers the CPU mode, plus a OpenCL GPU mode.\
+Here's the GPU prototype version, which still offers the CPU mode, plus a OpenCL GPU mode.\
 While targetting AMD cards, it may work on nVidia too, i cannot test since I own zero nVidia card.
 To be tested.

 # Index